Chandrala, Gudlavalleru mandal

 Chandrala is a village in Krishna district of the Indian state of Andhra Pradesh.
 It is located in Gudlavalleru mandal of Gudivada revenue division.

 Demographics

 As of 2011 census, Chandrala had a population of 1,519.
 The total population constitute, 772 males and 747 females —a sex ratio of 968 females per 1000 males.
 140 children are in the age group of 0–6 years, of which 79 are boys and 61 are girls.
 The average literacy rate stands at 73.46% with 1,013 literates, significantly higher than the state average of 67.41%.
-It has a Government M.P.U.P.School, a Postal Office.
+It has a Government M.P.U.P.
+School, a Postal Office.
 Chandrala belongs to Mudinepalli Constituency Chandrala has also been selected as Indiramma Model Village.

 Climate

 Chandrala falls in the hot humid region of the country, less than 32 miles from Bay of Bengal.
-During the winter, the climate is moderate and pleasant.
+During winter, the climate is moderate and pleasant.
 The hottest day typically occurs in May or June.